-How to make sure PCB Printing Properly:
+1. How to make sure PCB Printing Properly:

-- When you might have finished with the designing of your circuit board, you can then iron the design you have printed over the copper side of your PCB.
+2. When you might have finished designing your circuit board, you can then iron the design you have printed over the copper side of your PCB.
 This procedure will ensure that the ink is transferred as it should.

-- Then go ahead and rinse the PCB board with water to clean out the solution used for the etching.
+4. Then, rinse the PCB board with water to clean out the solution used for the etching.

 5. When you are through with the rinsing, remove any residual ink with a thinner.
 This will enable you to reveal the copper part that was un-etched.

 6. When you are sure that the ink is removed, you can now drill holes for your components needed to be soldered on the board.

 7. The final action you have to do for your PCB printing is to sell the components you have designed onto the customized board.